mnencia/docker-python-morgue/README.md

 # About this Repo

-This is the Git repo of a Docker image for Python 2.6.
-This version of python if officially EOL, but it's sometime needed for testing.
+This is the Git repo of a Docker image for Python 2.6 and 2.7.
+This versions of python are officially EOL, but they are sometime needed for testing.

-_DONT USE PYTHON 2.6 FOR NEW PROJECTS_
+> **DO NOT USE PYTHON 2.6 OR 2.7 FOR NEW PROJECTS**